Highlights from this article:

 Where does research stand on the vaginal microbiomes of trans men?

 Unsurprisingly, it’s not just trans women’s microbiomes that have been neglected—trans men have equally been left out of the equation.
 Only one study to date has looked at the impact of masculinizing hormone therapy on the vaginal microbiome.

-It found that trans men taking testosterone were less likely to have Lactobacilli in their vaginal microbiome, but it’s unclear whether trans men are at higher risk of developing vaginal infections.
+It found that trans men and non-binary people with vaginas taking testosterone were less likely to have Lactobacilli in their vaginal microbiome, but it’s unclear whether trans men are at higher risk of developing vaginal infections.

 However, the role of estrogen in the vaginal microbiome may shed more light on how changing hormones might affect the vaginal microbiome.
 More specifically, estrogen promotes stability in the vaginal microbiome because it promotes the production of glycogen, which is a key factor for the growth of beneficial Lactobacilli bacteria.
 If estrogen levels are altered, the good bacteria’s ability to flourish may be hindered and it may be easier for pathogens to cause trouble.